ArturAdamczyk/Battleships/README.md

-* installation of visual studio c++ build tools 2017 might be needed
+*installation of visual studio c++ build tools 2017 might be needed
-** The easiest way to setup a multiplayer game is to expose the newly created server using ngrok.com Remember to put the servers public address into ALLOWED_HOST array in settings.py
+**The easiest way to setup a multiplayer game is to expose the newly created server using ngrok.com Remember to put the servers public address into ALLOWED_HOST array in settings.py

-Future changes:
+To be done:
 - heroku deployment
 - client side refactor
 - responsive ui